 Our 2022 Holiday Gift Guides are here!
 Find our top recommendations for cookbooks, gifts for home cooks, stocking stuffers, and more - ALL from small and independent businesses!

 Our 2022 gift guide is here, and WE.
 ARE.
 PUMPED. to share it with you (*happy dance*)

 Before we start, a gentle reminder: It's easy to get caught in a consumerism spiral of "more more more" during the holidays.
 And yes, these guides involve a bit of shopping.

 But mostly?
 These gift guides are about celebrating the people you love.

 And the holidays FOR SURE DO NOT have to be about spending money, racking up debt, or buying a bunch of junk that we don't really need.

 So while we love each one of these products, please don't feel like you need to run out and buy the latest new, shiny thing.
-Thrifting, DIY, and nonprofit donations (see a full list of nonprofits we love on our responsibility page!) are also wonderful ways to give to the people you love.
+Thrifting, DIY, and nonprofit donations (see a full list of nonprofits we love on our corporate responsibility page!) are also wonderful ways to give to the people you love.

 - What to know about this food-focused gift guide:

 - Best cookbooks for someone who's just starting to build their collection

 - Cookbooks for the serious home cook